 He wants to show you the "raw data" of experience.
 He's only going to teach you to notice what it is like to be conscious.
 Eventually you will come to realize how unaware you have been.
 We mostly walk around in a trance.

 To give yourself a chance at getting value from some of the more religious roots of all this, I recommend The Power of Myth by Joseph Campbell with Bill Moyers.
 It is a series of interviews.
 It will help you see value in what otherwise might seem like a bunch of fairy tales that the religious people around you believe.
-It helps you adopt a much more mature view of what religion is all about.
-It's available as a book or audio program and presumably as video since it was originally a TV series.
-I have listened to it several times as audio from Audible.
+It helps you adopt a more mature view of the value of spiritual traditions.
+The series was originally a TV series, but it's available as audio and as a book.
+I have listened to it several times.

-If you want to get even deeper into an argument about why things that "don't make sense" may still be extremely useful, I recommend all of the books in Nassim Taleb's Incerto series.
-It's several thousands of pages long – and a lot of people find him irritating – but the books makes a good argument for being open to the idea that the things that have worked for humans for many thousands of years may have worked for some reason you don't understand and might still work today for reasons you don't understand.
+If you want to get even deeper into the argument for why things that "don't make sense" may still be extremely useful, I recommend all of the books in Nassim Taleb's Incerto series.
+It's thousands of pages long – and a lot of people find him irritating – but the books makes a good case for being open to the idea that the things that have worked for humans for many thousands of years may have worked for some reason you don't understand and might still work today for reasons you don't understand.
 Personally I found these books to be non-irritating and some of the most entertaining books I've ever read.

 “If you haven't wept deeply, you haven't begun to meditate.” – Ajahn Chah